FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Deepwoken-inspired RP-Combat Concept.md

 **Agility** - All players/humanoid creatures are physically capable of scaling 5ft walls or holes/caverns with an equal-distance start-up, Move 60ft outside of Combat every 4 seconds and 30ft in combat.

-Every 10 points of this Stat increases the Climbing/Leap distance by +5ft, increases the Base Movement outside of Combat by +10ft and inside by +5ft; increase Agility-based Mantra Damage and Effects by +2 per point; every 20 points increases the amount of Bleed Damage dealt while attacking Blocking enemies by +1; every 12 points increases Posture Damage against Unflinching Creatures by +1, and every 25 points decreases the amount of Posture Damage taken while being Parried by enemies by -1.
+Every 10 points of this Stat increases the Climbing/Leap distance by +5ft, increases the Base Movement outside of Combat by +10ft and inside by +5ft; increase Agility-based Mantra Damage and Effects by +2 per point; every 20 points increases the amount of Bleed Damage dealt while attacking  enemies by +1; every 12 points increases Posture Damage against Unflinching Creatures by +1, and every 25 points decreases the amount of Posture Damage taken while being Parried by enemies by -1.

-**Intelligence** - All players/humanoid creatures are unable to craft basic items outside of Campfires, food, and Mantra Modification.
+**Intelligence** - All players/humanoid creatures are unable to craft m items outside of Campfires, food, and Mantra Modification.

 Every 10 points increases Elemental and Intelligence-based Mantras and Effects by +1, every 3 points increases Max Ether by +3; every 15 points increases Elemental Mantras by +1 Players gain item-crafting at the following benchmarks:
 - 10 - They  can craft Basic Items and equipment.